mqtt-tools/mqttwarn/README.md

 launch   = file, log, osxnotify, mysql, smtp

 ; the directory to which we should cd after startup (default: ".")
-; the cd is performed after loading service plugins directory = /tmp/
+; the cd is performed before loading service plugins, so it should ; contain a `services/' directory with the required service plugins. directory = /tmp/
 ```